Diabetes Prevention Program at the Y

-To qualify for the YMCA's Diabetes Prevention Program, participants must be at least 18 years old, overweight (BMI>25; Asian adults, BMI>22) and at high risk for developing type 2 diabetes, or have been diagnosed with prediabetes.
+To qualify for the Diabetes Prevention Program at the Y, participants must be at least 18 years old, overweight (BMI>25; Asian adults, BMI>22) and at high risk for developing type 2 diabetes, or have been diagnosed with prediabetes.

 Sign Up Today

 The YMCA of Western North Carolina would like to help you along your journey towards preventing the onset of type 2 diabetes.
-The YMCA’s Diabetes Prevention Program offers a variety of class times and locations in Henderson, McDowell, and Buncombe counties for your convenience.
+The Diabetes Prevention Program at the Yoffers a variety of class times and locations in Henderson, McDowell, and Buncombe counties for your convenience.